 The effects of LSD are unpredictable.
 The user may experience changes in mood, different emotions at once, and visual hallucinations.
 The physical effects include weakness, hypothermia, sleeplessness, tremors, goosebumps, elevated heart rate, and blood sugar.

-Plutonium is a radioactive element derived from Uranium that has been used in nuclear reactions.
-It quickly dissolves in concentrated mineral acids and reacts with halogens, silicon, hydrogen, nitrogen, and carbon.
+Plutonium, a radioactive element obtained from Uranium, is used in nuclear reactions.
+It readily dissolves in concentrated mineral acids and reacts with various elements such as halogens, silicon, hydrogen, nitrogen, and carbon.

-Plutonium is used in nuclear weapons.
-It has been used as a source of energy on space missions, including the Mars Curiosity Rover and the New Horizons spacecraft.
-Also, inhaling Plutonium in any form may cause cancer.
+Primarily known for its use in nuclear weapons, Plutonium has also served as an energy source in space missions, including the Mars Curiosity Rover and the New Horizons spacecraft.

-Red beryl was first described in 1904 for an occurrence.
-It is so rare that it has only been found in a handful of locations — the states of Utah and New Mexico.
+Red beryl, first described in 1904, is an extremely rare gemstone found in only a few locations, specifically in the states of Utah and New Mexico.

 Image credit: Wikimedia